publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schI/m__us_usc_t42_s3002.md

     Par.
 (12).
 [Pub.
 L. 100–628][/us/pl/100/628], § 705(1)(B), redesignated par.
 (8) defining “Trust Territory of the Pacific Islands” as (12).

     1987—Par.
 (1).
 [Pub.
-L. 100–175][/us/pl/100/175], § 182(a), substituted “except that for purposes of subchapter IX of this chapter such term means the Secretary of Labor” for “other than for purposes of subchapter IX of this chapter”.
+L. 100–175][/us/pl/100/175], § 182(a), substituted “except that for purposes of subchapter IX such term means the Secretary of Labor” for “other than for purposes of subchapter IX”.

     Par.
 (3).
 [Pub.
 L. 100–175][/us/pl/100/175], § 182(b)(1)(A), substituted “means any of the several States,” for “includes” and “the Commonwealth of Puerto Rico” for “Puerto Rico”.